lubeda/EsphoMaTrix/README.md

 ## State

-**This is a very very buggy not usable version!!!!!**
+**This is a somehow usable version!**

-It is not as mature as awtrix and pixelt it but i does what **i** need.
+It is not as mature as awtrix and pixeltIt but it's doing what **i** need.
 I am not shure about the copyright of the font and the icons i use so this repo has only a sample icons included and the font has to be included like all fonts in esphome (see installation).
 In professional terms it is a beta version.
 From the structure of the source code it is a chaos version.
+There will be possibly breaking changes in the code.

 ## Features

-Based a on a 8x32 RGB matrix it displays a clock, the date and up to 16 other values provided by home assistant.
-Each value/text can be associated with a 8x8 bit RGB icon or gif animation (see installation).
+Based a on a 8x32 RGB matrix it displays a clock, the date and up to 16 other screens provided by home assistant.
+Each screen (value/text) can be associated with a 8x8 bit RGB icon or gif animation (see installation).
 The values/text can be updated or deleted from the display queue.

-## Integration in homeassistant

-Each device has to be integrated in homeassistant.
-It provides three services, all prefixed with the devicename e.g. "ehmtx".

-Service **_alarm**

-Sets an alarm, the alarm is like a normal screen but is displayed twice as long and has a red marker in the upper right corner.

-parameters:
-- ```icon```: The number of the predefined icons (see installation)
-- ```text```: The text to be displayed

-Service **_screen**

-Queues a screen with an icon and a text.
-Per icon there can only be one text.
-If you need to show e.g. an indoor and an outdoor temperature you have to use different icons!
-If the screen is still displayed and you change the text for the icon it will start a new lifetime with the new text.

-parameters:
-- ```icon``` The number of the predefined icons (see installation)
-- ```text``` The text to be displayed

-Service **_del_screen**

-removes the screen with the specified icon from the queue

-parameters:
-- ```icon```: The number of the icons/screen to remove
+Each screen has a lifetime.

 # Installation

 ## Font
 Download a "pixel" font, i use "monobit.ttf".
-For this font i need to define '''#define YFONTOFFSET -5''' in "EMaTcomponent.h" because of positioning on the matrix.
-The Font has to be named **EHMTX_font**

 ```
 font: